 The Emperor Diocletian was born in Salona Croatia, 6 miles outside Split, in 244 AD.
 Split was then part of the Roman Empire.
 From humble origins, Diocletian rose through the ranks of the military and became a cavalry commander.
 In 284 A.D., Diocletian succeeded as Emperor at age 39.

-Diocletian is best known, however, for the Diocletianic Persecution -- the Roman Empire’s last, largest, and bloodiest persecution of Christians.
+Diocletian is best known, however, for the Diocletianic Persecution — the Roman Empire’s last, largest, and bloodiest persecution of Christians.
 Diocletian viewed Christians as a threat, during an unstable time, to traditional Roman values.
-To attempt to eradicate the pesky religion, he torched churches, burned scriptures, arrested clergy, and tortured and murdered Christians.
+To attempt to eradicate the pesky religion, Diocletian torched churches, burned scriptures, arrested clergy, and tortured and murdered Christians.

-It didn't work.
-In 324 A.D., the Emperor Constantine signed an edict protecting Christians and later converted to Christianity on his deathbed.
+It didn’t work.
+In 324 A.D., the Emperor Constantine signed a religious tolerance edict protecting Christians.
+He later converted to Christianity on his deathbed.

 Despite his bureaucratic bent, Diocletian was a colorful man with a big ego.
 He thought he was a living god.

 In his palace, he was regularly celebrated as the living son of Jupiter.
 His subjects would prostrate themselves before him, kiss the hem of his robe, or fall on the floor before him.
 To amplify the effect, Diocletian often wore a jeweled diadem and sat upon a magnificent, elevated throne.